Rental Kharma reports your rental payment history to the primary credit bureaus TransUnion & Equifax!

 What about Experian?

 Experian does not accept rental payment history from 3rd party verification services.
-Experian only accepts ongoing rental payments if you pay rent electronically via a 3rd party that reports to Experian.
+Experian only accepts ongoing rental payments if you pay rent electronically via through a checking account and a 3rd party company that reports to Experian.

 In short Experian is way behind and they are literally discriminating against 30%-40% of renters that cannot pay electronically because those renters are under banked.
 We have only been asking them for 8 years to push the upgrade button.